thomaslevesque/blog/content/posts/2020-05-25-exciting-new-features-in-csharp-9/index.md

 Last week at Microsoft Build, there have been a *lot* of exciting annoucements! .NET 5, Blazor WebAssembly, .NET MAUI, WinUI… But the thing I'm most eager to get my hands on is C# 9, which introduces [many interesting new features](https://github.com/dotnet/roslyn/blob/master/docs/Language%20Feature%20Status.md), so let's take a quick tour!
 There's a long list, so I won't cover all of them here, but I will highlight the ones I find the most interesting.

 *Note: Unfortunately the new C# features aren't supported yet in the latest SDK preview, so we can't test them in actual projects.
 Some features can be tried in [SharpLab](https://sharplab.io/), but things are moving fast, so the bits available in SharpLab don't always reflect what has been announced at Build.*

+*Update 2020/06/17: A few of the features mentioned in this post are now available in the .NET 5 preview 5 SDK.*

 ## Target typed `new`